swertz/HHTools/README.md

 will create a folder named `plots_all_DATE_SUFFIX` with all the stacked plots inside, SUFFIX being optional.

-Here are the key files you want to modify regularly :
+Here are the key files you have to modify :

 `centralConfig.yml` : to specify the directory where the rootfiles are.

 `listHistos.py` : you can modify the rootFile at the top and run `python listHistos.py` to generate the .yml file with axis labels, blinded range, etc.

-Here are the files you will need to modify less often :

 `MCFiles.yml` and `DataFiles.yml` to specify the samples you want to run on.
+Usually you just need to replace the old tag by the new one (e.g. in  vim `:%s/v2.0.3+7415_HHAnalysis_2016-01-30.v3/v2.0.4+7415_HHAnalysis_2016-02-14.v0/`).

 `groups.yml` to specify the colors, the names and which samples should appear merged in the legend.

-Let me know if I forgot something.